danwild/decision-tree-builder/README.md

 * **Operator:** the logical operator used to evaluate a properties value (e.g. "equals", "less than" etc.)
 * **Decision:** a conditional operation determining which of two paths the program will take
 * **Result Node:** aka a leaf node, represents the final result when an input is evaluated by the decision tree
+* **TreeSchema:** the JSON serialised representation of a decision tree
+* **DataSchema:** the actual things/options that may be used to define a tree (the Properties, Values, and Operators that are available)

 ## notes
 * We do not provide any validation of decision tree conditional logic